 - Cup of yogurt (Greek yogurt tends to have more protein)

 - Fruit pearls (tiny balls of frozen pieces of fruit w/fiber produced by a company in Florida, mail order only)

 - 1oz higher fiber chips such as Lentil Chips, Beanitos, or Glenny’s Soy Crisps.
 Note that most “single-serving” bags contain more than 1oz.

 - Roasted Seaweed Snacks

-- Roasted chickpeas or edamame (or mixed with dried fruit)
+- Roasted chickpeas, edamame, fava beans (or mixed with dried fruit)

 - Package of (plain) instant oatmeal (the flavored ones have added sugar – and calories).
 Perhaps add your own raisins or fresh fruit

 - Scoop of protein powder mixed with water